-With Searchbox you can monitor organic and sponsored search results on any keyword and see where your products rank on Amazon.com and international Amazon marketplaces.
+With Searchbox you can monitor organic and sponsored search results on any keyword and see where your products rank on Amazon marketplaces, Walmart, Sam's Club, and Target.

 What does Searchbox do?